 A Technical Service comprises a set of technical solutions, based on an agreed data model and communications means, to provide a Maritime Service as per IMO MSC.467 (101).
 Based on the concepts of service-oriented architectures, a Technical Service also refers to a set of related software functionalities that can be reused for different purposes, together with policies that govern and control their use.
 Therefore, harmonization and interoperability of data models and interfaces of Technical services play a key role in the realization of Technical Services.

 Technical Services should also be designed modularly.
-In this way, services offered by one electronic device can directly be used by another electronic device without any modification.
+In this way, digital services offered by one electronic device can directly be used by another electronic device without any modification.
 Often, Operational Services are implemented by electronic devices or software components that rely on one or more Technical Service.

 IALA is working on developing the operational and technical aspects of maritime service on the Marine Aids to Navigation including VTS.